\\\ Mercury – Nickel – Palladium – Gold

-About Mercury – Nickel – Palladium – Gold – Toxin Poisoning
+About Elemental Mercury – Nickel – Palladium – Gold – Dental Poisoning

-This page is a short overview of the metal toxins that were found to be in the body of extremely high toxicity values causing chronic dental ingestion over 7 years, with symptoms similar to Parkinson’s Disease, MS, Alzheimer’s and more.
+This page is a short overview of the metal toxins that were found to be of extremely high toxicity values causing chronic dental ingestion over 7 years, with symptoms experienced similar to Parkinson’s Disease, MS, Alzheimer’s and more.

-Mercury (Hg) has been recognised as a toxic metal since prehistoric times, is 1 of the most deadly heavy metals on the planet and toxic to man.
+Mercury (Hg) has been recognised as a toxic metal since prehistoric times, one of the most deadly heavy metals on the planet and toxic to man.

-Amalgam dental fillings which mistakenly get called by the public as ‘silver fillings’, contain 50% mercury or more.
+Amalgam dental fillings which mistakenly get called by the public as ‘silver fillings’ and ‘metallic fillings’, contain 50% mercury or more.
 The remainder content is made up of silver, (22-32%) tin, (14%) copper (8%) aluminium and other metals.

 Silver amalgam was first developed by a British chemist in 1819.

-Mercury is a known poison, extremely volatile; the mercury escapes the amalgam as a vapour and is breathed into the body.
+Mercury is a known poison, extremely volatile.
+Mercury escapes the amalgam as a vapour and is breathed into the body.

 Mercury poisoning differs from the other forms of poisoning in that it causes significant neurological symptoms rather than digestive orders.